-Use correct burner heat settings (see chart later in this section).
+Use correct burner heat settings (see page 14).
 If the heat setting is too high, it can:

-- Char bacon and cause curling.
+- · Char bacon and cause curling.

 - Make eggs tough and crisp at the edges.

 - Toughen liver, fish, and seafood.

 - Scorch delicate sauces and custards.

 - Cause a boilover.